Governance

 Mitigation and management

-In 2022, we established a new resourcing plan and initiated a recruitment drive to meet our future human capital requirements.
-These efforts were coupled with improvements in our overall benefit structure and reward and remuneration initiatives.
-Diversity and inclusion initiatives were also implemented successfully, including the launch of two additional Employee Networking Groups.
+In 2023, we leveraged our new resourcing plan to meet our future human capital requirements.
+These efforts were coupled with further improvements in our overall benefit structure and reward and remuneration initiatives.